 Getting media coverage is one of the best ways to promote your company.

-Here are the main reasons media coverage is essential:
+Here are the main reasons social media coverage is essential:

 - Brand recognition.
 Media coverage is one of the best ways to boost your profile.
 Everyone knows what Facebook and Google do.
 Why?
 Because they have strong brands.